antirez/adventofcode2022/README.md

 * Day 7 uses recursion and building ad-hoc data structures.
 * Day 8 walks data structures using a velocity vector.
 * Day 9 has nothing special.
 Just plain C code to simulate the rope.
+* Day 10 Simple but fun.
+Nothing special.
+Hints at cycles-exact emulation.